Sienci-Labs/Resources/new-content/ncfs-sanding-painting-finishing.md

 ### Painting Tips & Videos

-> ***Tips** Always paint in a well-ventilated area
+> ***Tips** Always paint in a well-ventilated area.
-Use quality brushes and rollers to avoid streaks and brush marks Avoid applying thick coats to prevent drips or uneven coverage*
+Use quality brushes and rollers to avoid streaks and brush marks.
+Avoid applying thick coats to prevent drips or uneven coverage.*

 | **Video Title**                                | **Description**                                                                             | **Duration**  | **Link**                                                                 |
 |------------------------------------------------|---------------------------------------------------------------------------------------------|---------------|--------------------------------------------------------------------------|